-The stigma surrounding mental health is so widespread that it isn’t confined to any one particular mental illness.
-It impacts people suffering from depression, anxiety, eating disorders, bipolar disorders, and a myriad of other mental health conditions equally.
+Mental health myths are so widespread that they aren’t confined to any one particular mental illness.
+They impact people suffering from depression, anxiety, eating disorders, bipolar disorders, and a myriad of other mental health conditions equally.
 This negative perception of mental health disorders and people with mental illness affects our community gravely.
 In fact, it stops people from seeking care, which is devastating when you understand that one in five Aussies suffer from a mental illness.
 Globally, 450 million people suffer from some form of mental illness according to the World Health Organisation.

 Today, on World Mental Health Day, we confront five common myths and misconceptions in our community that feed into the negative stigma and stereotyping around mental health.
 While reading these ask yourself:

 - Have I encountered prejudice in such a way?

 - Was I the cause of this prejudice?

 - Do I know anyone who has suffered in silence because of the negative perception of mental health?

 - Have my actions hurt another person’s health and well-being?

 - How can I shift my thinking or behaviour so that I can help break down this stigma?

 Mental Health Myth #1: “There’s nothing wrong with you.
 It’s all in your head.”